-Now as small business people, very very few of us will ever become as well known as Picasso.
-But it’s still important for us to do what we can to add some sparkle of celebrity to our own names.
-The payoff is literal; the more famous we become, the more customers or clients we’ll draw and the higher the fees we’ll be able to command.
+Very few will ever become as well known as Picasso.
+But it’s still important to do what you can to add some sparkle of celebrity to your name.
+The payoff is direct—the more famous you become, the more customers or clients you'll draw, and the higher the fees you'll command.

 The most effective version of this marketing strategy is to have your own TV show.
-Think of Mike Holmes and Chip and Joanna Gaines, for instance, and what having their own shows on the Home and Garden Network has done for their careers.
+Think of what HGTV has done for the careers of Mike Holmes and Chip and Joanna Gaines, for instance.
 Think they have any trouble getting all the business they can handle?

-However, even if you can’t manage to get your own show, you can still be on TV.
-Many programs, such as news programs, are looking for guests for expert segments.
-You can also buy your own TV time, creating ads and/or infomercials about your products or services.
+Start simple.
+Many programs, especially news shows, are looking for guests for expert segments.
+You can also buy your own TV time, creating ads or infomercials about your products or services.

 How to get started: Search for TV programs that regularly feature guests and might see you as a suitable candidate.
 Then find out who the right contact person would be and make your pitch for a guest appearance.

-The key to making it on radio, as Kimberly Henrie, radio personality, says, is to be an entertaining guest.
-Be over-friendly, over-excited, wildly outrageous, flirtatious, funny, morbid, something that the audience won't expect.
+The key to making it on the radio is to be an entertaining guest.
+Be over-friendly, over-excited, wildly outrageous, flirtatious, funny, morbid—something that the audience won't expect.
 And do it in a big way.
 You have to overdo in radio for the emotion to get across the airwaves.
-You also want to give the producer/show host something to offer their listeners, something exciting enough to give away on the air.
-As Ms. Henrie puts it, a copy of your book about "Relationships" is probably not going to cut it.
-But a copy of your book about relationships and a pair of heart -covered boxer shorts (or something else unusual) may.
+You also want to give the producer or host something to offer their listeners, something exciting enough to give away on the air.

-How to get started: Seek out radio programs where you would be a good fit as a guest and contact the producer/show host with your pitch.
+How to get started: Seek out radio programs where you would be a good fit as a guest and contact the producer or host with your pitch.

 Being an author tends to confer instant expertise and a certain amount of instant celebrity, too.
 And the great thing is that literally anyone can produce a book now, thanks to the variety of self-publishing tools available.

 There is absolutely nothing to stop you from producing a book except time.
-All you actually have to come up with is the concept; there are always plenty of underemployed writers around who will be glad to ghostwrite your book for you for a fee.
+All you have to come up with is the concept.
+There are plenty of underemployed writers around who will be glad to ghostwrite your book for you for a fee.

 How to get started: Focus on your expertise and come up with ideas for possible titles.
-Then choose one or more of these titles and write a chapter by chapter outline.
-(This will give you a sense of whether or not the project would work and how long the finished book would be.)
-For more information, see Getting Your Book Published - How to Get Started.
+Then choose one or more of these titles and write a chapter-by-chapter outline.
+If this looks viable, you can turn it into a proposal for a publisher or just start writing your e-book.

-Publicly supporting charitable causes isn’t just fashionable anymore but de rigueur for savvy businesses.
-Charity events are always great PR but they're also a great opportunity to sway influencers to prefer one company’s products or services over another.
+Publicly supporting charitable causes isn’t just fashionable anymore—it's de rigueur for savvy businesses.
+Charity events are always great PR, but they're also a chance to sway influencers toward one company’s products or services over another.

 How to get started: Choose a cause that you believe is important and see if any annual fundraising events for that cause already exist in your community.
-If they do, find out how you and your company can become a sponsor.
-If not, start brainstorming what kind of fundraising event for that cause might be successful and how you could get other interested parties on board.
+If they do, find out how to become a sponsor.
+If not, start brainstorming for a fundraising event and how you can get others involved.

-Offering lessons to the public related to your product gives you the opportunity to form a relationship with potential customers and introduce them to/kindle their interest in your products.
-Giving lessons can be a great way to get famous; if you're good at what you're doing, you'll quickly become a local celebrity.
-The next time your “student” wants to know something about your topic, you’re the one he or she will contact—or refer to friends.
+Offering lessons to the public related to your product gives you the opportunity to form a relationship with potential customers and kindle their interest in your products.
+And it can be a great way to get famous; if you're good at what you're doing, you'll quickly become a local celebrity.
+The next time your “student” wants to know something about your topic, you’re the one they will contact—or refer to friends.

 How to get started: Put your thinking cap on and brainstorm what kinds of lessons or workshops you could present that are related to your products or services.
 Then choose the idea you are most comfortable with and plan a lesson or short series of lessons.

-Nothing will seed and grow goodwill for you better than to be seen working regularly to make your community a better place.
-Regular donations to your Food Bank or other local charity, serving on town committees, doing volunteer work—all the positive things you do transform into others' positive thoughts about you and by extension, your business.
+Nothing will seed and grow goodwill for you better than to be seen working hard to make your community a better place.
+Regular donations to your food bank or other local charity, serving on town committees, doing volunteer work—all the positive things you do will feed others' positive thoughts about you and your business.

 How to get started: Choose a cause or causes and get in touch with the organization or charity involved to see what they need and what you can do for them.

 The newsletter is the workhorse of self-promotion.
-Sending a newsletter to your customers or clients, either through the mail or via email, lets you contact them on a regular basis, and, if done well, lets them form a connection with you and your company.
+Sending a newsletter to your customers or clients lets you contact them on a regular basis and, if done well, lets them form a connection with you and your company.

-The kind of newsletter you send out should not be a product pitch but more a sharing of information that should be useful to the customer or client.
-You might include information on a special offer or product, but the bulk of the newsletter should be articles or tip lists.
-The keys to a successful newsletter are readability, usefulness and publishing on a regular schedule.
-For more about creating your own newsletter, see Newsletters Are Smart Marketing by Janice Byer.
+The kind of newsletter you send out should be less a product pitch and more a sharing of useful information.
+You might mention a special offer or product, but the bulk of the newsletter should be articles or tip lists.
+The keys to a successful newsletter are readability, usefulness, and regularity.

-How to get started: Collect the email and/or mailing addresses of customers (and potential customers if possible).
-Design and write a sample newsletter and decide on a publishing/sending schedule.
+How to get started: Collect the email addresses of customers (and potential customers).
+Design and write a sample newsletter and decide on a publishing schedule.

-If you can write well and are prolific, writing articles can be a great way to get famous—or at least establish you as an expert in your field and draw more business your way.
+If you can write well, writing articles can be a great way to get famous—or at least establish you as an expert in your field and draw more business your way.

-Most of the people who try to use this marketing strategy to get known fail.
+Many people who try to use this marketing strategy to get known fail.
 They make the mistake of creating a website, blog, or Facebook page about the wrong thing—themselves.
 Sure, your potential clients want to know the basic information about you, such as your name and contact information.
 But frankly, they don’t care about your vital statistics or your personal life.

 What they care about is your expertise, and that’s what your web presence has to showcase if this marketing strategy is going to work for you.
-So make sure that your web or social media sites display your expertise and gives your web visitors a way to sample it.
-You can do this by providing articles, tips or videos about subjects related to what you do, by having a visual portfolio, testimonials from satisfied clients, or even take and post questions and answers from site visitors.
+So make sure that your web site and social media pages display your expertise and give your web visitors a way to sample it.
+You can do this by providing articles, tips, or videos about subjects related to what you do.
+You might also include a visual portfolio and testimonials from satisfied clients, or even take and post questions and answers from site visitors.

-How to get started: Design a website focused on your expertise yourself or hire a professional to do it.
-Buy a domain name, get a web host and publish your site on the internet.
+How to get started: Design a website focused on your expertise or hire a professional to do it.
+Buy a domain name, get a web host and publish your site.
 Market your website.
-Establish a social media presence; the first step is creating a social media plan.
+Create a social media plan, and begin establishing your presence on various platforms.

 Some people make the mistake of separating businesses and consumers in their minds.
 They seem to think because they’re marketing to consumers, they don’t need to bother with other businesses, except for supplies.
 Wrong!
-Other business people are consumers, too – as are their families, their friends, their suppliers and their customers—all people who might be interested in what you have to sell if they got to know you.
+Other business people are consumers, too, as are their families, friends, suppliers, and customers—all people who might be interested in what you have to sell.

-That's why joining organizations specific to your industry or field and other business organization, such as your local Chamber of Commerce, Business Association and/or networking group is so popular a way to become known.
+That's why it's important to join organizations specific to your industry or field, as well as other business organizations, such as your local chamber of commerce, business association, or networking group.
 And by participating in these organizations, you also contribute to the well-being of your business community.
-In addition, some even offer financial benefits to members, such as discounts on insurance.
+Some even offer financial benefits, such as discounts on insurance, to members,

 How to get started: Pick the organizations that interest you and find out how to join.
-Note: join only one or two networking groups at a time as you want to be able to participate as fully as possible.
+Start with only one or two at a time, as you want to be able to participate as fully as possible.

 The More You Get Famous, the More Money You'll Make

-Yes, it’s going to take some effort and obviously getting known is not something that can be accomplished overnight, but this is one marketing strategy where you’ll be amply rewarded for your efforts.
-And don’t forget, you can shortcut the process by hiring a publicist if you wish.
+Yes, it’s going to take some effort, and you won't become famous overnight, but this is one marketing strategy that will amply reward you for your efforts.
+And don’t forget, you can always shorten the process by hiring a publicist if you wish.